Aliases for PVR Gene

 Previous HGNC Symbols for PVR Gene

 The protein encoded by this gene is a transmembrane glycoprotein belonging to the immunoglobulin superfamily.
 The external domain mediates cell attachment to the extracellular matrix molecule vitronectin, while its intracellular domain interacts with the dynein light chain Tctex-1/DYNLT1.
 The gene is specific to the primate lineage, and serves as a cellular receptor for poliovirus in the first step of poliovirus replication.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Oct 2008]

 GeneCards Summary for PVR Gene

 PVR (Poliovirus Receptor) is a Protein Coding gene.
 Diseases associated with PVR include poliomyelitis and paralytic poliomyelitis.
-Among its related pathways are Immune System and Cell junction organization.
+Among its related pathways are Cell adhesion molecules (CAMs) and Adhesion.
 GO annotations related to this gene include receptor activity and virus receptor activity.
 An important paralog of this gene is NECTIN3.

 UniProtKB/Swiss-Prot for PVR Gene